nianeyna/ao3downloader/README.md

 ## Troubleshooting

 - If you are able to create <!--CHECK-->logvisualization.html<!--VISUALIZATION_FILE_NAME--> (menu option 'v'), take a look through the logs to see if there are any helpful error messages.
+- If the downloader is taking a very long time to run but not successfully downloading very many files, your specific IP address may have been blocked or throttled by cloudflare. *Sometimes* you can work around this problem by downloading from a different IP address.
+Some ways to change your IP address are:
+  - If you have a vpn running, turn it completely off while using ao3downloader.
+  - If you have a phone hotspot, try using that (as long as your data plan supports it - ebooks aren't huge files, but you might still want to check your plan limits first).
+For the phone hotspot trick, ensure the "wifi" option on the phone is disabled, otherwise it'll just pipe your normal internet connection through and not change your IP.
+  - Transport your whole entire laptop to another location that has wifi (library, friend's house, etc) and try there.
+  - Restart your router.
+This only has a small chance of actually resetting your IP, but it's easy to do and there IS a chance so hey.
+  - You can also try petitioning your ISP, sometimes they'll reassign your IP address if you ask.
+This one involves paperwork and they might say no, though.
+  - For the sake of completeness I'll mention that you can also try getting a vpn if you don't have one, since that will also change your IP address.
+However, turning a vpn on is a lot less likely to help you than turning a vpn off, because most vpns are on cloudflare's shitlist.
+Also, if you decide to get a vpn please do due diligence to ensure you don't pick a predatory one.

 ## Questions?
 Comments?
 Bug reports?